2019 NCAA Division I Wrestling Championships

 The 2019 NCAA Division I Wrestling Championships took place from March 21 to March 23 in Pittsburgh, Pennsylvania at the PPG Paints Arena.
 The tournament was the 89th NCAA Division I Wrestling Championships, and featured seventy teams across that level.

 Penn State won their fourth consecutive title and eighth in nine years.
 Two programs had their first national champions: Virginia Tech (Mekhi Lewis, who was named Outstanding Wrestler), and Rutgers (Nick Suriano and Anthony Ashnault).

-Rutgers Scarlet Knights wrestling head coach Scott Goodale was named NCAA Tournament Coach of the Year.
+Rutgers Scarlet Knights head coach Scott Goodale was named NCAA Tournament Coach of the Year.